Aztec Translator

 Nahuatl is the language of the Aztec empire, used across Mesoamerica from the 14th to 16th century as the language of trade, government, and religion.
 It belongs to the Uto-Aztecan language family.
 Around 1.7 million people still speak Nahuatl dialects in Mexico today, making it a living language, not a dead one.

 Yes.
 Nahuatl has never stopped being spoken and is recognized as a national language of Mexico.
 Regional dialects exist across Puebla, Veracruz, Hidalgo, and other states.
-This translator is based on Classical Nahuatl, the form used during the height of the Aztec empire.
+The translator is based on Classical Nahuatl, the form used during the height of the Aztec empire.

 More than most people realize.
 Chocolate comes from xocolatl, avocado from ahuacatl, tomato from tomatl, chili from chilli, and coyote from coyotl.
 These words passed into English through Spanish, which borrowed heavily from Nahuatl after colonization.